raspberrypilearning/comic-character/en/step_6.md

 If it is, assign `alertMessage` a string.

-The string needs to be a message that tells the user what to if the **Ability** field has been left blank.
+The string needs to be a message that tells the user what to do if the **Ability** field has been left blank.

 --- code ---
 ---